lynnfaraday/aresmush.com/_root/tutorials/config/channels.md

     - Chat

 > <i class="fa fa-exclamation-triangle"></i> **Note:**  Make sure these channels don't have permissions that would restrict their use by unapproved/guest characters.

+## approved_channels

+You can also configure which channels characters join when they are approved.
+Like `default_channels`, this should be a list.
+For example:

+    - RP Requests